gratefulgabe5000/Gauntlet-Project-One/Artifacts/1. Notes/Demo Video/MVP-DEMO-VIDEO-SCRIPT.md

 ### **Backup Plan**

 If live recording has technical issues:

-1. Record each section separately (12 segments × 15 seconds)
+1. Record each section separately (10 segments)
 2. Edit together in post-production
 3. Add narration as voiceover (easier to sync)
 4. Use screen recording software transitions between sections